Frog battery

 Matteucci's frog battery, 1845 (top left); Aldini's frog battery, 1818 (bottom); apparatus for controlled exposure of gases to frog battery (top right).

 A frog battery is an electrochemical battery consisting of a number of dead frogs (or sometimes live ones), which form the cells of the battery connected in a series arrangement.
 It is a kind of biobattery.
 It was used in early scientific investigations of electricity and academic demonstrations.

 The principle behind the battery is the injury potential created in a muscle when it is damaged, although this was not fully understood in the 18th and 19th centuries; the potential being caused incidentally due to the dissection of the frog's muscles.

 The frog battery is an example of a class of biobatteries which can be made from any number of animals.
-The general term for an example of this class is the muscular pile.
+The general term for an example of this class is muscular pile.

 The first well-known frog battery was created by Carlo Matteucci in 1845, but there had been others before him.
 Matteucci also created batteries out of other animals, and Giovanni Aldini created a battery from ox heads.